shandriy/shandriy.github.io/md/index.md

 I have a tendency to restart unfinished projects a lot so if this website looks terrible - it's partially because I want it to look simple and be lightweight, without having to load fonts and as cross-platform as possible.
 It's also just because I tried to get it up as fast as possible without worrying about styling.
 I'll do that later.
 For now I'll just try to get some content on this.

-So far there are no other pages.
-I had a few blog posts on my old website but I don't like them anymore so I won't be transfering them here.
+~~So far there are no other pages.
+I had a few blog posts on my old website but I don't like them anymore so I won't be transfering them here.~~ Check out my blog [here](/notes/index.htm)!
+I might also add an archive of my old website eventually.

 ## Projects